HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 ## environment

+### Noting!!

+Noting that the code runs actually pretty fast.
+We might don't choose a proper mp4-2-gif tool, and that is why the gifs shown below are all low frame rate.

 ### 1. BallBalancer

 A ball is put on a beam, and the beam is controlled by a two-link manipulator.
 The objective is to make the ball hold at the center of the beam by adjusting the joints' angle of the of manipulator.